Power Steering Pressure Hose Replacement

 What is the power steering pressure hose and how does it work?

 The power steering pressure hose transfers the high-pressure hydraulic output of the power steering pump to either a steering gear box or steering rack and pinion unit to create the power assist that you rely on when you turn the steering wheel.
 The pressure hose is only used in cars with a power steering pump and reservoir, so if you have a newer car you may have electric power steering instead.
-The pressure hose is relatively large in diameter in order to withstand high hydraulic pressure, flex as the engine moves and vibrates, and also withstand engine heat, accidental cuts, and abrasion.
+The pressure hose is relatively large in diameter to withstand high hydraulic pressure, flex as the engine moves and vibrates, and withstand engine heat, accidental cuts, and abrasion.

 When to the consider replacing the power steering pressure hose:

 - Groaning, whirring noise or difficulty steering.
 Noise, or difficulty turning the steering wheel, may reflect a low power steering fluid level, which could be due to a leak in a pressure hose, or a leak elsewhere in the power steering system.
-Although a leak in the pressure hose is a possible cause of a low fluid level, a mechanic will consider all other possible causes, too.
+Although a leak in the pressure hose is a possible cause of a low fluid level, a mechanic will also consider all other possible causes.